 Boom alignment must be completed before attempting hoist alignment.
 If the hoist is not properly aligned, the cable can be damaged or fine control could be affected.

 The crane must be set on outriggers fully extended and the crane must be leveled.
-The boom must be over the front.
+The boom must be over the rear on TM/TMS models and over the front on RT/Industrial models.

 Tools Required